#DigPINS – Digital Pedagogy, Identity, Networks, & Scholarship

-The time commitment is at least 4-5 hours a week, but it could be more depending on how much you want to participate.
-Our time will be spent on asynchronous activities like readings and videos as well as synchronous activities such as video calls, collaborative annotation, Twitter chats, etc.
+The time commitment is at least 2-3 hours a week, but it could be more depending on how much you want to participate.
+Our time will be spent on asynchronous activities like readings and recorded videos as well as synchronous activities such as video calls, collaborative annotation, Twitter chats, etc.

 To help you feel connected please consider being open to receiving notifications on your phone and/or plan to check in with our Slack channel daily.

-Every topic has a guiding document (which will be linked below) and the facilitators will post a video outlining the week’s theme and activities.
+Every topic has a guiding document (which will be hosted on this site) and the facilitators will post a video outlining the week’s theme and activities.
 For synchronous activities we will poll the participants to find a common time.
-If a common time can not be agreed upon we will choose a time that is best for most and try to record for those who can’t make it.
+If a common time can not be agreed upon we will choose a time that is best for most and try to record for those who can’t make it (we will not be recording week 1’s synchronous call as this call will deal with the topic of identity and we are all still getting to know one another so we wanted to provide a space that was non-recorded).
 We would like everyone to have both synchronous and asynchronous experiences.

 FSP Implementation Plans – Additional two weeks of #DigPINS

-If you are working on the Implementation level of a Full Spectrum Pedagogy Stipend (or if you are not but would like to continue with an implementation plan) then #DigPINS will continue for another two weeks.
-We will take a break for the beginning of Spring term before these additional weeks start – we will poll everyone who will be participating to determine the best time to start back up but plan for this to be in February/March.
+SNC Faculty who are working on the Implementation level of a Full Spectrum Pedagogy Stipend will continue using the skills and tools that we used in #DigPINS to continue for another two weeks.
+We will take a break before these additional weeks start and will poll everyone who will be participating to determine the best time to start back up but you should plan for this if you have an implementation level stipend.
 During this time we will continue our community of inquiry to share and collectively collaborate on each other’s implementation plans for elevating student learning through digital pedagogy.
 The scope of any particular implementation plan may require more individualized work beyond these additional weeks.